-Federal Commission for Protection against Sanitary Risk (Comisión Federal para la Protección contra Riesgos Sanitarios) (COFEPRIS)
+Federal Commission for Protection against Sanitary Risk

-Until recently, COFEPRIS was a decentralised agency of the Ministry of Health, in charge of the control and surveillance of all aspects related to sanitary regulation (in connection to drugs, medical devices, health services, food supplements, food and beverages, cosmetics, pesticides, clinical studies, and so on).
+Until recently, the Federal Commission for Protection against Sanitary Risk (COFEPRIS) was a decentralised agency of the Ministry of Health, in charge of the control and surveillance of all aspects related to sanitary regulation (in connection with drugs, medical devices, health services, food supplements, food and beverages, cosmetics, pesticides, clinical studies, and so on).
 COFEPRIS had administrative, technical and operational autonomy, as well as its own legal personality and assets.
-COFEPRIS is now under the authority of the Undersecretary for Prevention and Promotion of Health.
+It is now under the authority of the Undersecretary for Prevention and Promotion of Health.
 The General Health Law entitles COFEPRIS to recover income derived from insurance rescue and other exceptional incomes.